 Medicaid is a federal and state-funded health insurance program for low-income and needy people.
 It covers children, the aged and those with disabilities, who are eligible to receive federally assisted income maintenance payments.

 The West Virginia Department of Health and Human Services, Bureau for Medical Services administers the West Virginia's Medicaid program, known as Mountain Health Choices (MHC).
 Eligibility for MHC is complex.
-Monthly income maximums depend on household size.
-For example, the monthly maximum income for a person living alone is $707 as of 2010; for two people it is $883; and for three people it is $1,050.
+Annual income maximums depend on household size.
+For example, the annual maximum income for a person living alone is $15,800 as of 2017; for two people it is $21,307; and for three people it is $26,813.
+To be eligible for Medicaid in West Virginia, you must be a resident of the state, a U.S. national, citizen, permanent resident or legal alien who needs assistance with health care and insurance and whose financial situation is either low income or very low income.
+You also have to meet one or more of the following standards:

 Applying for benefits can be complex, and the eligibility criteria can be difficult to understand.
 West Virginia's Department of Health and Human Resources (DHHR) staff can assist people to determine if they qualify for assistance at its offices, which are based in each county.
 To find office locations, visit the DHHR website and click on a county (see Resources).